 Where can I bring my beer, wine or other drinks I buy at the Fest?

 Good news!
 You can take adult beverages anywhere within the Fest perimeter with the exceptions of the kids areas and the BBQ competition areas.
 This means you can roam the majority of Uptown including the concert area, vendor and dining areas, and the car show on Saturday.
 Cheers!

 Of course!
 We will have lots of things for kids to enjoy.
 Our stage content is generally very family-friendly as we ask our performers to keep it “PG-13”.
 Please research the acts playing if you are unsure about bringing young children to the concerts.

 We love dogs!
 (Did you know Denison is fundraising for an amazing dog park?)
 Bring those pups on over as long as you follow the following rules: 1.)
 Clean up any mess like a good dog owner.
 2.)
 Be sure your pup is well behaved and good with large crowds.
 3.)
 Keep them on a SHORT leash at all times (no extension leashes).
 4.)
 Most businesses will not allow dogs inside.

 Are bicycles welcome?

 Yes, you can ride TO the fest, but please do not ride THROUGH the fest — it is too dangerous with the large crowds we have.
 Please lock up your bike at the edge and come on in!
 Denison is a pro-cycling community.
 We have miles of paved trails and host “Manilla Madness” each year – a 26 mile ride through the county’s scenic hills.
-We have even applied to be a RAGBRAI host community in 2018.
-Wish us luck!
+We were even a RAGBRAI host community in 2018!

 Is smoking permitted at the event?